Prickly Ash Bark

 FAQs

-- Is prickly ash the same as Sichuan pepper?
-They are close relatives in the Zanthoxylum genus and share the same tingling-numbing alkylamide compounds, but they are different species with different geographic origins and traditional contexts.
+They are close relatives in the genus Zanthoxylum and share the same tingling-numbing alkylamide compounds, including hydroxy-alpha-sanshool, but they are different species with different geographic origins and culinary and traditional contexts.
+North American prickly ash (Z. americanum, Z. clava-herculis) is not the same plant as the Asian species used as Sichuan pepper, even though the sensation they produce is similar.